 Part Three: Build Something Awesome for Your Family

-(They will be bunk beds, when our whole family lives in one room, in the yurt.)
+(They will be stacked into bunk beds, when our whole family lives in one room, in the yurt.)

 But what will you do?
 I don’t know.
 Go have some fun.
 Or at least let your imagination run.
 When you find some wood you can reclaim, let us know!
 And let us know what you’re making for your next handmade Christmas!